CycleSoftware/cyclesoftware.github.io/source/includes/cs-api/_introduction.md

 Errors return both an appropriate HTTP status code and response object which contains a `error`, and `error_message`

-## Parameters ##
+## API Parameters ##

-Almost all endpoints accept optional parameters which can be passed as a HTTP query string parameter, e.g. `GET /v1/endpoint?status=completed`.
+Almost all endpoints accept optional parameters which can be passed as an HTTP query string parameter, e.g. `GET /v1/endpoint?status=completed`.
 All parameters are documented along each endpoint.

-## Pagination ##
+## API Pagination ##

 For certain endpoints pagination is implemented.
 The mechanism differs per endpoint.
 But the default pagination mechanism is as follows: